dquan101/linkmybio/README.md

 # Usage

-{
->  RUN python bio.py
->  open your browser with "http://localhost:5000/"
->  Links and images should be displayed
+>  RUN python bio.py.
+Open your browser with "http://localhost:5000/".
+Links and images should be displayed
-}

 # Extras:
 - You can **add** any other attribute you like in order to add more functionalities.